bnorm/blog.bnorm.dev/_posts/2020-12-19-writing-your-second-compiler-plugin-part-5.md

 `irDebugExit` functions abstract so different logging frameworks and message formats could be used by different implementations of `DebugLogTransformer`?

-For the next part in this series I'll have a working repository of this example compiler plugin for you to explore.
-But in the meantime, if you want to try creating your own Kotlin compiler plugin, take a look at the [GitHub template] repository I created.
+If you want to check out a working Kotlin compiler plugin created from all the code snippets above, you can check out the [debuglog] repository.
+And if you want to try creating your own Kotlin compiler plugin, take a look at the [GitHub template] repository I created.

 [Kotlin compatibility]: https://kotlinlang.org/docs/reference/evolution/components-stability.html
 [kevin-most-kotlinconf]: https://www.youtube.com/watch?v=w-GMlaziIyo